 Market Lane Coffee | 176 Faraday St

-Another outlet of this local hero of the Melbourne coffee wave, this one is in a cramped room at the front of a heritage terrace house.
+Another outlet of this local hero of the Melbourne coffee wave, this one is in a tiny room at the front of a heritage terrace house.
 The Carlton cool cats come here for fantastic coffee and don’t you dare ask for a skinny latte, as they only serve organic full cream milk.
-Coffee is the main game here, but you can pop next door to Baker D. Chirico for some pastry treats.
+Coffee is the main game here, but you can pop next door to Baker D. Chirico for some fabulous pastry treats.
 Market Lane Coffee

 Parco Canteen | 2 Argyle Place